header-logo

 1. Select the relevant section or element.

-2. Click the Open Inspector arrow at the top right of the Editor.
+2. Click the Open Inspector icon at the top right of the editor.